UPPMAX/naiss_file_transfer_course/docs/sessions/scp/README.md

 !!! info

-    - Terminal transfer tools are
+    - Terminal transfer tools are handy when you are already working in the terminal and can sometimes be superior to Graphical tools.

 - `scp` has the similar arguments as for the linux copy function `cp`.
 - `sftp` is more versatile with more file management capabilities.
 [Optional lesson](../sftp/README.md)